 Journal of Baltic Studies

-Centre for Russian and Eurasian Studies
+Institute for Russian and Eurasian Studies

 The Journal is available on microfilm from the National Archive Publishing Company.

 The Association acknowledges with gratitude the support of the IRES Institute for Russian and Eurasian Studies, Uppsala University, towards the editorial functions of JBS.